Old Souls (Deaf Havana album)

 Old Souls is the third studio album from English band Deaf Havana.
-It was released on 16 September 2013 and marked another shift in direction from previous album Fools and Worthless Liars as they head to a more chorus-driven classic rock style of music.
+It was released on 16 September 2013 and marked another shift in direction from previous album Fools and Worthless Liars; with this release, they head to a more chorus-driven classic rock style of music.
 With singles "Boston Square" and "Mildred (Lost a Friend)" receiving international support from BBC Radio 1 DJ Zane Lowe's Hottest Record in the World along with interviews on the show with frontman James and newcomer Matthew Veck-Gilodi, as well as touring with artists such as Bruce Springsteen and Muse, the band have raised the profile of the album and seen a significant rise in their publicity and popularity since their last album release.
 They toured the album starting October 2013, where they were supported by ex-Busted singer-songwriter Charlie Simpson and Big Sixes.
 The album was released in the US on 21 January 2014.